telerik/xaml-docs/styling-and-appearance/common-styles-appearance-colorizing-metro-theme.md

 * ValidationBrush

-You can also use the following brushes in your application to style your own interface using colors consistent to the __Windows8Touch__ theme:
+You can also use the following brushes in your application to style your own interface using colors consistent with the __Windows8Touch__ theme:

 * AccentBrush